Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Methods

-\texttt{SPIDER} \citep{Bower2018,Bower2022} numerically evolves the 1D profiles of temperature, specific entropy, melt fraction, and the thermodynamic quantities of a rocky planet's mantle as a function of time.
-It accounts for convective heat flux, conduction, phase separation, gravitational settling and radiogenic heat production.
-The thermal evolution of the core is not explicitly modelled; it is treated as a heat reservoir at the bottom of the mantle with a constant density of 10,738~kg~m$^{-3}$ and a constant heat capacity of 880~J~K$^{-1}$~kg$^{-1}$, corresponding to that of a preliminary reference earth model adjusted for compositional differences \citep{Bower2018}.
-The radius of the core-mantle system is calculated for a given mass, using an equation of state for pure-MgSiO$_3$ \citep{Bower2018}.
+The thermal evolution of the core is not explicitly modelled; it is treated as a heat reservoir at the bottom of the mantle with a constant density of 10,738 kg m$^{-3}$ and a constant heat capacity of 880 J K$^{-1}$ kg$^{-1}$, corresponding to that of a preliminary reference earth model adjusted for compositional differences \citep{Bower2018}.
+The radius of the core-mantle system is calculated for a given mass, using an equation of state for pure-MgSiO3 \cite{Bower2018}.
 We do not account for the effect of dissolved volatiles on the mantle density.
 The core interior-radius fraction is set to a value equivalent to that of the Earth: 0.55 \citep{Ladders1998}.
-For the study in which we vary the planet mass (section \ref{subsec:planetmass}), we set the core radius fraction to a value of 0.7 to avoid numerical issues with the solver.
-These issues arise due to high pressures in the deep mantle, where the thermodynamics and equation of state are poorly constrained \citep{wolf_Anequati_2018}.
-The mantle is assumed to begin its evolution with an adiabatic pressure-temperature profile and a surface heat flux of 10$^5$~W~m$^{-2}$.
-The initial entropy is set to 3000~J~K$^{-1}$~kg$^{-1}$.
-Long-term evolution of small planets is relatively insensitive to the exact value of initial entropy as long the internal temperature is fully above the mantle liquidus \citep{Lichtenberg2021, schaefer_PREDICTIO_2016}.
+For the study in which we vary the planet mass (section 4.3), we set the core radius fraction to a value of 0.7 to avoid numerical issues with the solver.
+These numerical issues arise due to high pressures in the deep mantle, where the thermodynamics and equation of state are poorly constrained \citep{Bower2018}.
+The mantle is assumed to begin its evolution with an adiabatic pressure-temperature profile and a surface heat flux of 105 W m$^{-2}$.
+The initial entropy is set to 3000 J K$^{-1}$ kg$^{-1}$.
+Long-term evolution of small planets is relatively insensitive to the exact value of initial entropy provided the internal temperature is fully above the mantle liquidus \citep{Lichtenberg2021,Schaefer2017}.
 Orbital evolution and tidal heating are not included in our model.
-If strong tidal heating were expected in this population, then our simulations would represent a lower limit on interior heat generation \citep{Farhat2025ApJ, Nicholls2025d}.
+If strong tidal heating were expected in the sub-Neptune population, then our simulations would represent a lower limit on interior heat generation and therefore provide a conservative estimate of whether sub-Neptunes are likely to be molten \citep{Farhat2025ApJ,Nicholls2025d}.